0xideas/sequifier-archive/README.md

 ## Overview
 The sequifier package enables:
   - the extraction of sequences for training
-  - the configuration and training of a transformer classification model
+  - the configuration and training of a transformer classification or regression model
+  - using multiple input and output sequences
   - inference on data with a trained model